Loring Miner: Career

 In addition to being a physician, he also served as the county's coroner for a time, as well as county health officer and as a chair in the county's chapter of the Democratic Party.
 He also owned a grocery store and drugstore.

 Spanish flu

 In 1918, he became the first person in the United States to report the outbreak of the Spanish flu to the US Health Service.
 Following the severe illness and death of an elderly woman patient, his practice was besieged with numerous patients, including young and formerly healthy people, suffering with similar symptoms.

 Due to the efforts of Loring Miner, it has been theorized that the Spanish flu originated in Kansas.

 Death

-He died in an automobile accident in Sublette, Kansas, on 30 September 1935.
+He died in an automobile crash in Sublette, Kansas, on 30 September 1935.
 He is buried in the Valley View Cemetery, Garden City, Kansas.